 Try to rest if have a fever or chills.
 Place a cool cloth on your forehead.
-Avoid lots of blankets or a hot water bottle.
+Don't use lots of blankets or a hot water bottle.

 Cough

 Lying on your back may make a cough worse.
 Try sitting up or lying on your side.